 Contract murder: 1927

 Nearly fifty years earlier, a decorated World War I veteran named Samuel D. Willis was assassinated in his garage.
 His wife told authorities she saw a black man running from the crime scene.
-Bloodhounds from the neighboring Pickens County searched the area but came up with nothing.
+Bloodhounds from neighboring Pickens County searched the area but came up with nothing.
 Thousands of citizens showed up at the house to rubberneck, mourn, or both.
 Meanwhile, the newspaper wasted no time pointing out Sheriff Willis’ attacks on the bootlegging trade of Greenville County.
 Police investigators thought the same and began picking up members of local whiskey rings, one of whom told them Willis had already been warned he would be killed in his garage.

 Ultimately, the case stretched on for years and became the stuff of tabloids.
-The Sheriff’s Wife and a deputy were brought up on murder charges, accused of hiding an affair and killing Willis after getting caught.
+The Sheriff’s wife and a deputy were brought up on murder charges, accused of hiding an affair and killing Willis after getting caught.
 The accused were acquitted by a jury, and it was only years later that a black man admitted having been hired by Willis’ political rival and another law enforcement officer to kill the Sheriff.
 The black man served life in prison.
 The two white men convicted of ordering the hit served less than eight years combined.

 The notion of the criminal underworld targeting a member of Greenville County law enforcement was nothing new.
 In the late 1800s and early 1900s, at least four lawmen were killed as a result of raids or ambushes associated with the illegal liquor trade associated with South Carolina’s Dark Corner region.
 Since that time, however, all of the cops’ recorded deaths were in the routine course of their duties.